actuator/com.full.dialer.top.secure.encrypted/CWE-20.md

 ### Description

 The DialerActivity within the com.full.dialer.top.secure.encrypted package of the "Full Dialer" app is marked as exported.
-This configuration allows third-party applications on the same device to invoke it and initiate phone calls without user interaction.
+This configuration allows third-party applications without any permissions on the same device to invoke it and initiate phone calls without user interaction.

 ### Code Reference: